DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Introduction

-On the other hand, the size of DNNs, in particular Convolutional Neural Networks (CNNs), in terms of memory footprint and number of operations is rapidly growing \cite{hussain2022design,desislavov2023trends}.
-Fig. \ref{fig:cnn-comp} presents the growing model size in terms of the number of MAC operations and parameters for emerging DNNs and Vision Transformers (ViT), leading to their higher accuracy \cite{yuan2021tokens}.
+On the other hand, the size of DNNs in terms of memory footprint and number of operations is rapidly growing to achieve higher accuracy \cite{hussain2022design,desislavov2023trends}.
+Fig. \ref{fig:cnn-comp} presents the growing model size in terms of the number of MAC operations and parameters for emerging Convolutional Neural Networks (CNNs) and Vision Transformers (ViT) \cite{yuan2021tokens}.
 This trend necessitates leveraging more complex and performant computing systems such as GPUs, TPUs, etc. \cite{mohaidat2024survey}.
-The fact that these complex systems are prone to hardware faults \cite{ibrahim2020soft,dos2023understanding,garrett2024soft} leads to a necessary and complex task of their hardware reliability assessment prior to deployment in safety-critical applications.
+The fact that these complex systems are prone to hardware faults \cite{ibrahim2020soft,dos2023understanding,garrett2024soft} leads to a necessary and challenging task of their hardware reliability assessment prior to deployment in safety-critical applications.

-Hardware faults result in the alteration of values at the application level and might lead to erroneous outputs in a digital system.
-Hardware faults could lead to catastrophic consequences when exploiting hardware DNN accelerators in safety-critical applications.
-As an example, a hardware fault may result in misclassifying a red traffic light at an intersection in an autonomous vehicle and jeopardize the life of its passengers, as shown in Fig. \ref{fig:example}, generated by AI.

-In this regard, several research works have been carried out to assess and enhance DNNs' hardware reliability against hardware faults listed in the related surveys \cite{mittal2020survey,ibrahim2020soft,shafique2020robust,su2023testability,ahmadilivani2024systematic}.
-Hardware reliability of DNN accelerators is the likelihood of a DNN accelerator performing as it is trained during the deployment \cite{ahmadilivani2023deepvigor}.
-The source of reliability threats is hardware-originated (soft errors, electromagnetic, temperature variation, aging, etc.) influencing a DNN's functionality by changing its parameters (e.g., weights) or activation values during run-time.

 To ensure a reliable DNN deployment, the first step is to extensively evaluate the performance and functionality of pre-trained DNNs against hardware faults.
+In this regard, several research works have been carried out to assess and enhance DNNs' hardware reliability with respect to hardware faults listed in the related surveys \cite{ibrahim2020soft,mittal2020survey,shafique2020robust,su2023testability,ahmadilivani2024systematic}.
 To achieve this objective, three main approaches are identified throughout the state-of-the-art, in a prior systematic literature review \cite{ahmadilivani2024systematic}: 1) Fault Injection (FI) methods in which faults are injected into the target system and simulated, 2) Analytical methods where faults effects are mathematically analyzed, and 3) Hybrid methods that combine FI and analytical methods.